 Except for limited scholarship funds, student financial aid at Seton Hall is awarded based on need and academic achievement.

 Awards are made without reference to racial or ethnic origin, gender, age or physical disability.
 Awards are made singly or in a “package” (a combination of grants, scholarships, loans and employment).
 In “packaging” a student with a variety of funding, the University first estimates grants from federal and state programs not directly administered by the University, such as Pell grants, TAG and EOF grants, and outside scholarships.
-If eligible, students are then awarded the maximum Stafford Loan.
-If the student has remaining need, he or she may be awarded an S.E.O.G. (if Pell-eligible), a Perkins Loan or a SHU Need-Based Grant.
+If eligible, students are then awarded the maximum Direct Loan.
+If the student has remaining need, he or she may be awarded a SHU Need-Based Grant.

 The amount of these awards depends on the funding level for each program, as well as the total number of eligible applicants in each award year.
 Federal PLUS and/or alternative loans may be awarded to cover any remaining gaps between financial aid, family resources and the total cost of attendance.